crate-crypto/CLSAG/readme.md

 - This implementation has not been reviewed or auditted.
 Use at your own risk.

+## Rust

+In order to compile, you must be on Rust nightly.

 ## Benchmarks

 The following table gives benchmarks for dual-key verification using ristretto255.